drewloewe/Analyzing-Rhetoric/narrative.md

 **Credit**: This section is adapted from the chapter on rhetoric and narrative in Atilla Hallsby's CC-BY-NC work *Reading Rhetorical Theory* cited in the [References](references.md).

-This section discusses the relationship between rhetoric and narrative.
-The first part of this section introduces key concepts related to narrative, including the inside/outside of narratives, form, genre, and narrative frame theory.
-The second section of the chapter addresses Walter Fisher’s influential narrative paradigm and the concepts of narrative coherence and narrative fidelity.

-## Form, Genre, and Frame Theory

 Narratives have many different components that make them rhetorically relevant.
 They are reflections of an audience’s values: a story is never just a story.
 They are about the people telling them, about ways of envisioning the future, or about the contemporary problems that those tellers are confronted with.

 Narratives are ways of shaping public memory or retelling events that have happened in the past.
 They allow us to remember what has happened or to retell these moments as alternate futures.
 They organize how we interpret public events that we encounter in our everyday lives.
 Many people have tried to make sense of the Covid-19 pandemic by watching films such as ⏯️ [Outbreak](https://www.youtube.com/watch?v=Y5povsMKfT4) or ⏯️ [Contagion](https://www.youtube.com/watch?v=4sYSyuuLk5g).
 Narratives also reflect a dominant ideology because they reflect the values not just of the people who create them but of the people who read and watch them, making them a part of their lives.